uppsaladatavetare/datavetenskap.nu.old/README.rst

 **Note:** Installation instructions can be found a bit further down

-1. You clone this repository
+1. Fork this repositry.
-2. You set up a new branch
+2. Clone your fork: ``git clone git@github.com:YOUR_USERNAME/datavetenskap.nu.git``
+3. Create a new branch: ``git checkout -b some-improvement``
-3. Create a reStructuredText(rst_) file with your own content
+4. Create a reStructuredText_ file with your own content (
+5. Commit the changes.
-4. Push the content to your newly created branch
+6. Push the changes to your fork.
-5. Create a pull request setting the target branch to ``origin/master``
+7. Create a pull request and set the target branch to ``origin/master``.
-6. Await approval from one of the managers
+8. Await approval from one of the members of `@uppsaladatavetare/website-managers`_.

 Easy!
-I know.

 As soon the managers have reviewed, accepted and merged your content it'll appear on our website.
 They can also request some changes, where they fit appropriate, which you would have to fix, if